Normal Function

 Health Conditions Related to Genetic Changes

-A particular type of variant (also called a mutation) in the JPH3 gene has been found to cause signs and symptoms that resemble those of Huntington's disease, including uncontrolled movements, emotional problems, and loss of thinking ability.
-Researchers have named this condition Huntington's disease-like 2 (HDL2).
+A particular type of variant (also called a mutation) in the JPH3 gene has been found to cause a condition called Huntington's disease-like 2 (HDL2).
+The signs and symptoms of HDL2 resemble those of a more common condition called Huntington's disease.
+These signs and symptoms include uncontrolled movements, emotional problems, and a loss of thinking ability.

 The variant associated with HDL2 increases the size of the CAG/CTG trinucleotide repeat in the JPH3 gene.
-People with this condition have 44 to 59 CAG/CTG repeats.
-People with 29 to about 43 CAG/CTG repeats may or may not develop the signs and symptoms of HDL2.
+People with this condition have 40 or more CAG/CTG repeats.
+People with 29 to about 39 CAG/CTG repeats may or may not develop the signs and symptoms of HDL2 or other related health problems.

 Additional Information & Resources